 Home treatment devices are limited in that each unit treats only the water that flows from the faucet to which it is connected, and all of the devices require periodic maintenance and replacement.
 Devices such as reverse osmosis systems or distillers can effectively remove lead from your drinking water.
-Some activated carbon filters may reduce lead levels at the tap.
+Some activated carbon filters, such as those found in filtering water pitchers, may reduce lead levels in the water they treat.
 However, all lead reduction claims should be investigated.
 Be sure to check the actual performance of a specific treatment device before and after installing the unit.
 A good resource is the National Sanitation Foundation: 1-877-867-3435 or www.nsf.org.

 Purchase Bottled Water for Drinking and Cooking